BournSupremacy/HUPAN/README.md

 **By doing this, we are ending up with the same sequences we would have had if we had run all the populations together, but now we have the population-specific information separated and can easily perform downstream or upstream analysis on population differences.**
 * To do this, use `cat` to combine all the sequences into one file, and then use CD-HIT to remove redundancy at 90%.
 * The population directories should all be in the same location and can therefore be accessed using *.
-* The final non-reference sequences are saved in allpopulations/
+* The final non-reference sequences are saved in `allpopulations/`
 ```
 cat */12_finalpangenome/non-redundant.fa > ../allpopulations/11_nonreference/all.nonreference.before.fa
 cd ../allpopulations
 hupanSLURM rmRedundant cdhitCluster -t 8 11_nonreference/all.nonreference.before.fa 12_finalpangenome /cbio/bin/
 ```
 * This will result in the final non-redundant non-reference sequence file in `allpopulations/12_finalpangenome/non-redundant.fa` for all populations combined.
-* All steps from this point are performed in the `allpopulations` directory.
+* All steps from this point are performed in the `allpopulations/` directory.

 **(13) Splitting the sequences into smaller files**

 * This step splits the non-redundant non-reference sequences into smaller files so that MAKER can handle them easier and quicker.
 * It takes the fasta file and saves it as smaller files in the second directory given.
-* It splits the fasta file into files that contain ~6000 contigs.
+* It splits the fasta file into files that contain roughly 2 Mbp, set using the `-m 2000000` flag
-* The output directory is 13_genepredinput.
+* The output directory is `13_genepredinput`.
 ```
-hupanSLURM splitSeq 12_finalpangenome/non-redundant.fa 13_genepredinput
+hupanSLURM splitSeq -m 2000000 12_finalpangenome/non-redundant.fa 13_genepredinput
 ```
-* This will result in a number of part*.fa files, each consisting of around 6000 sequences
+* This will result in a number of `part*.fa` files.
-* The number of files will depend on how many sequences were in the non-redundant.fa file.
+* The number of files will depend on how many sequences were in the `non-redundant.fa` file.
-* hupanSLURM splitSeq code is found in `/cbio/soft/HUPAN/lib/HUPANsplitSeqSLURM.pm`
+* hupanSLURM splitSeq code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANsplitSeqSLURM.pm`

 **(14) Predicting genes from the non-reference sequences**

 * This step takes the split up non-reference sequence files and inputs them into MAKER.
 * The config is the MAKER configuration file where we have specified all of the variables and datasets to use.
 A copy of this config file can be found in this repository.
-* /cbio/bin is the location of the MAKER executable, which runs a MAKER Singularity container.
+* `/cbio/bin` is the location of the MAKER executable, which runs a MAKER Singularity container.
 ```
 hupanSLURM genePre -t 16 13_genepredinput 14_genepred /cbio/projects/008/jess/HUPANrun/AfricanPanGenome/config /cbio/bin
 ```
-* This will result in various MAKER predictions for each part*.fa file.
+* This will result in various MAKER predictions for each `part*.fa` file.
-* hupanSLURM genePre code is found in `/cbio/soft/HUPAN/lib/HUPANgenePreSLURM.pm`
+* hupanSLURM genePre code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANgenePreSLURM.pm`

 **(15) Merging the novel predictions**

 * This step merges the novel predictions from the different parts.
-* It takes in the directory where all the different parts' results are (14_genepred) and places them into single files in 15_genepredmerge.
+* It takes in the directory where all the different parts' results are (`14_genepred`) and places them into single files in `15_genepredmerge`.
-* /cbio/bin is where the MAKER executable is.
+* `/cbio/bin` is where the MAKER executable is.
 * This step is run interactively and produces output in real time (takes about 10 minutes), so first run `screen` and then use a minimal interactive node: `srun --pty bash`
 ```
 hupanSLURM mergeNovGene 14_genepred/result/ 15_genepredmerge /cbio/bin
 ```
-* This will result in all.maker.map, combine.all.maker.gff, combine.all.maker.proteins.fasta and combine.all.maker.transcripts.fasta files.
+* This will result in `all.maker.map`, `combine.all.maker.gff`, `combine.all.maker.proteins.fasta` and `combine.all.maker.transcripts.fasta` files.
-* hupanSLURM mergeNovGene code is found in `/cbio/soft/HUPAN/lib/HUPANmergeNovGene.pm`
+* hupanSLURM mergeNovGene code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANmergeNovGene.pm`

 **(16) Filtering the gene predicitons**

 * This step filters and refines the novel predicted genes based on HUPAN specifications.
 These specifications can be found in the HUPAN paper supplementary methods.
-* The first command copies the non-redundant.fa sequence file from 12_finalpangenome to the 15_genepredmerge directory, because the script needs it to work.
-Call it novel.fa.
+* The first command copies the `non-redundant.fa` sequence file from `12_finalpangenome` to the `15_genepredmerge` directory, because the script needs it to work.
+Call it `novel.fa`.
-* The ref/ directory contains exactly what the HUPAN script looks for with the exact names, i.e. ref.fa and ref.transcripts.fa (explained above).
+* The `ref/` directory contains exactly what the HUPAN script looks for with the exact names, i.e. `ref.fa` and `ref.transcripts.fa` (explained above).
 * The last three inputs are (in order) the locations of the BLAST, CD-HIT and RepeatMasker executables respectively.
 ```
 cp 12_finalpangenome/non-redundant.fa 15_genepredmerge/novel.fa
 hupanSLURM filterNovGene -t 16 15_genepredmerge 16_genepredfilter /cbio/projects/015/HUPANdatabases/ref /cbio/bin/ /cbio/bin/ /cbio/bin/
 ```
-* hupanSLURM filterNovGene code is found in `/cbio/soft/HUPAN/lib/HUPANfilterNovGeneSLURM.pm`
+* hupanSLURM filterNovGene code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANfilterNovGeneSLURM.pm`

 **(17) Assembling the pan-genome**

 * This step has does two things.
 First:
-  * It takes in the human reference annotation file in ref/ref.genes.fa and retains only the longest transcript of each annotation while discarding others, like mRNA, lncRNA, etc.
+  * It takes in the human reference annotation file in `ref/ref.genes.fa` and retains only the longest transcript of each annotation while discarding others, like mRNA, lncRNA, etc.
-  * The -f flag just tells the script that the file is in gtf format, not gff.
+  * The `-f` flag just tells the script that the file is in gtf format, not gff.
-  * It saves the annotations in a file called ref.genes-ptpg.gtf, found in the /cbio/projects/015/HUPANdatabases/ref directory.
+  * It saves the annotations in a file called `ref.genes-ptpg.gtf`, found in the `/cbio/projects/015/HUPANdatabases/ref` directory.
   * The annotation file was downloaded from https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_38/gencode.v38.chr_patch_hapl_scaff.annotation.gtf.gz (release 38).
-  * The annotation file downloaded must be later than release 21, otherwise the HUPAN script won't work as it will be in a different format (format changed after release 21).
+    * The annotation file downloaded MUST be later than release 21, otherwise the HUPAN script won't work as it will be in a different format (format changed after release 21).
-  * However, you also have to remove any annotations from patch/alt/decoy/unplaced contigs!
-So remove from the file all lines after "chrM" (mitochondrial DNA) annotations.
+    * However, you also have to remove any annotations from patch/alt/decoy/unplaced/mitochondrial DNA contigs, as the HUPAN pipeline seems to be unable to recognise them.
+So remove from the annotation file all lines after "chrY" annotations.
 I have not shown this step below, as the exact line numbers may be different.
-  * So essentially, run the pTpG script on the annotation file, and then remove the extra annotations and save the final working file as ref.genes-ptpg-primaryseqs.gtf.
+  * In summary: run the `pTpG` script on the annotation file, and then remove the extra annotations and save the final working file as `ref.genes-ptpg-primaryseqs.gtf`.
 * Then secondly, we combine this annotation file and the novel sequence annotation (from step 16) into one annotation file
   * You must first convert the novel annotation file into GTF format too, or otherwise start with GFF format for the reference annotation.
 * Both steps done in real time (interactively) so use `screen` and then start an interactive node with extra memory: `srun --mem=15g --pty bash`